About

 John Sambrook

-Healthcare systems architect helping hospital and health system leaders identify and resolve the operational constraints that stall progress, drain staff, and erode margins.
+Practical, focused, effective expertise.
+Helping organizations rapidly identify and resolve the constraints that stall progress, drain staff, and erode margins.

 John’s engineering career includes significant work at SonoSite, where he developed software for portable ultrasound systems, and at Verasonics, working on research ultrasound platforms.
 Earlier roles involved defibrillators and other Class C medical devices, with deep expertise in real-time operating systems, device drivers, and QA/regulatory affairs.
-This background gives him an unusual ability to see healthcare operations as systems — with inputs, outputs, constraints, and feedback loops — rather than as collections of departments and personalities.
+This background gives him an unusual ability to see operations as systems, with inputs, outputs, constraints, and feedback loops, rather than as collections of departments and personalities.

-In the 1990s, John trained directly under Eli Goldratt, the creator of Theory of Constraints, earning his Jonah certification at Washington State University.
+In the 1990s, John studied Theory of Constraints extensively under Eli Goldratt, attending his conferences, participating in TOC for Education, and earning his Jonah certification at Washington State University.
 That training shaped his core method: find the constraint, understand the conflict that sustains it, and design a solution that resolves the conflict without compromise.
-It is a rigorous, logical approach that cuts through the political fog that often surrounds operational problems in hospitals and health systems.
+It is a rigorous, logical approach that cuts through the political fog that often surrounds operational problems in any organization.
+John is drawn to the problems that everyone else has written off as unsolvable or accepted as just the way things are.
+He doesn’t accept that the status quo is the best we can do.

-Today, John works with hospital executives, medical staff leadership, and boards on problems that span departmental boundaries — complex discharge bottlenecks, surgical capacity constraints, workforce allocation conflicts, and the structural policy contradictions that keep these problems stuck.
+Today, John works with executives, leadership teams, and boards on problems that span departmental boundaries: complex discharge bottlenecks in hospitals, sales process breakdowns, workforce allocation conflicts, regulatory compliance challenges, and the structural policy contradictions that keep these problems stuck.
 His approach combines AI-assisted analysis of operational data and policy documents with the kind of structured reasoning that surfaces root causes rather than symptoms.

-Common Sense Systems primarily serves healthcare organizations in Washington State — including community hospitals, regional health systems, critical access hospitals, and specialty groups — with additional work across Oregon, Idaho, and Montana.
-Most engagements run two to six weeks with fixed fees and explicit deliverables.
+Common Sense Systems primarily serves organizations in Washington State, with additional work across the Pacific Northwest.
+Engagements range from focused constraint analyses and process automation projects to ongoing advisory relationships.
+Most run two to six weeks with fixed fees and explicit deliverables.

 Want to learn more?